ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/autoscaling/horizontal-pod-autoscaling/horizontal-pod-autoscaler-demo.md

 We'll follow these steps to test the Horizontal Pod Autoscaler (HPA):

-1. We'll create a deployment and a service object.
+1. We'll create a `Deployment` and a `Service` object.
-2. We'll create hpaHorizontalPodAutoscaler object for the deployment.
+2. We'll create `hpaHorizontalPodAutoscaler` object for the deployment.
 3. We'll use a load generator to generate load on pods managed by the deployment.
 3. We'll observe HPA taking autoscaling actions to meet the increased demand.